Introduce cross-platform mobile development to your team

 When only the Android part of the team works with shared code, the iOS developers don't even need to learn Kotlin.
 But when you are ready for your team to move to the next stage, where everyone contributes to the shared code, making the transition won't take much time.
 The similarities between the syntax and functionality of Swift and Kotlin greatly reduce the work required to learn how to read and write shared Kotlin code.
 Try it yourself!

-Q: I heard that Kotlin Multiplatform Mobile is experimental technology.
+Q: I heard that Kotlin Multiplatform for mobile is experimental technology.
 Does that mean that we shouldn't use it for production?

 Q: There are not enough multiplatform libraries to implement the business logic, it's much easier to find native alternatives.